edwellbrook/Shopping/readme.txt

 =========================

-The project is split up into various components and makes use of Docker to better seperate components and reflect how they would operate in a real-world environment.
+The project is split up into various components and makes use of Docker to better separate components and reflect how they would operate in a real-world environment.